LTUC/prep-course-installation/Computer Setup Guide/part1.md

 - set your password twice to verify it: ( make sure to memorize it ) `hint: use 1234 or 0000`
 <br>

-- open `Windows Terminal` and run this command ( this to check UBUNTU if it's running with WSL version 2 )
+- open `Windows Terminal` and run this command
 ```
 wsl -l -v
 ```